-Dressler's syndrome is thought to be related to an immune system response to heart tissue damage, such as from a heart attack or heart surgery.
-Your body reacts to the injured tissue as it would to any injury, by sending immune cells and proteins called antibodies to clean up and repair the affected area.
-But sometimes this response causes excessive inflammation in the sac enveloping the heart (pericardium).
+Dressler's syndrome is associated with an immune system response to heart damage.
+Your body reacts to the injured tissue by sending immune cells and proteins (antibodies) to clean up and repair the affected area.
+Sometimes this response causes excessive inflammation in the pericardium.

 Postpericardiotomy syndrome might affect 10 to 40 percent of people who have had heart surgery.

 July 09, 2015

 - LeWinter MM.
 Pericardial complications of myocardial infarction. http://www.uptodate.com/home.
 Accessed May 27, 2015.

 - Hoit BD.
 Post-cardiac injury syndromes. http://www.uptodate.com/home.
 Accessed May 27, 2015.